Lyme disease and related tick-borne infections

 EIA Test.
 The first test used is an enzyme immunoassay (EIA).
 The EIA measures IgM and IgG antibodies to the B. burgdorferi spirochete.
 Positive results from this test still require confirmation with a Western blot test, since the EIA test (especially the IgM component) is often positive even when there has been no infection.
 Negative results do not require further testing.

-Western Blot.
+Western Blot or second EIA test.
 If the EIA test is positive or uncertain, it is followed by the Western blot test.
 This test is more accurate and is very helpful in confirming the diagnosis but is more expensive and takes longer to complete.
 The Western blot creates a visual graph showing bands of IgM or IgG antibodies that laboratories use to interpret the immune response.
+More recently, recommendations have changed to allow for a second EIA in place of the confirmatory Western blot (see below).

 V1sE (C6 peptide ELISA).
 This newer FDA-approved test detects a specific component within the EIA IgG antibodies and is being increasingly used instead of the Western Blot to confirm a positive EIA test.
 Since it is less expensive and more rapidly completed, it may ultimately replace the Western Blot test.